Installing the Agent

 4. After following the steps in Creating a Profile in the Oracle Cloud Infrastructure CLI Configuration File, ensure to name the profile (<profile-name>) for this section as "UNIFIED_MONITORING_AGENT".

-The following is an example of what the configuration looks like for the Unified Monitoring Agent to use for authentication with the service:
+The following is an example configuration for the Unified Monitoring Agent to use for authentication with the service:

 [UNIFIED_MONITORING_AGENT]